Mike DeWine: Hamas-Israel war campus protests

 After the April 25, 2024, Ohio State University Gaza Solidarity Encampment resulted in at least 36 arrests of pro-Palestinian demonstrators, including 16 Ohio State University students, DeWine said, "I think that Ohio State did well", "what we don't want is any kind of hate", and that he opposes protests "right outside the door of a classroom".
 The demonstrators at the encampment were on the South Oval, which is not in the vicinity of any classrooms.
 DeWine also said he supported the arrests at Ohio State in the form of Ohio State Highway Patrol, which included an officer who aimed a rifle at protesters during the encampment's dispersal.
 He said that he supports Ohio and the U.S. "backing the country of Israel".
 In the same interview, he expressed support for Ohio Revised Code Section 9.76, which legally prohibits Ohio State from boycotting or divesting from companies on the basis of their support for Israel.

 Other

 In 2020, DeWine signed a bill that forbids colleges and universities in Ohio blocking controversial speakers.
 The same year, DeWine's compensation was 17th among state governors, at $159,189, compared to a maximum of $225,000 for the governor of New York and a minimum of $70,000 for the governor of Maine.
 The Ohio Checkbook shows that 92 employees of the Ohio state teachers retirement system, including director William Neville, equal or exceed the governor's salary.

+Illegal immigration and immigration reform

+In an August 10, 2026, opinion article published in The New York Times, DeWine advocated for immigration reform that combines stricter enforcement against illegal immigration with expanded legal immigration.
+According to DeWine, President Trump is in a unique position to pursue such reform because of his strong stance on border security.
+DeWine argued that the US needs immigrants to address an aging population, labor shortages, and the demand for skilled workers in strategic sectors.
+He proposed measures such as making it easier for qualified foreign students to remain in the country, reforming visas for skilled workers, and maintaining protections for immigrants facing humanitarian crises.
+DeWine wrote that securing the borders while expanding legal immigration could strengthen the US economy, its workforce, and its long-term competitiveness.